Our Palliative Medicine team

 Our program has been Accreditation Council for Graduate Medical Education (ACGME)-accredited since 2008, and has grown over the years from one fellow to five fellows representing physicians and nurse practitioners.

 Interprofessional training is an ideal, but real-world challenges impact its actualization.
-At D-H, we are pioneering a side-by-side interprofessional training experience and leadership model between physician and nurse practitioner in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
+We are pioneering a side-by-side interprofessional training experience and leadership model between physician and nurse practitioner in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
 The result has been a fellowship class of equally skilled independent hospice and palliative medicine clinicians who can serve as agents of change for our vision of interprofessional equity in the care of seriously ill patients.

 Leadership and Preventative Medicine Track